Threads (social network): Decline in the months after launch

-Meta's Threads was launched in July 2023 as a direct competitor to Twitter, now rebranded as X. Within its first year, Threads amassed approximately 275 million monthly active users, indicating significant growth and user interest.
+Within its first year, Threads amassed approximately 275 million monthly active users.

-Despite this rapid expansion, Threads had not, by December 2024, achieved the cultural impact that Twitter once held.
-While Threads offers a user-friendly environment and maintains a safer space for brands and creators, it lacks the dynamic and sometimes chaotic energy that characterized Twitter's earlier years.

-In response to the emergence of Threads and other alternatives, X implemented a number of changes to retain its user base.
+In response to the emergence of Threads and other alternatives, Twitter implemented a number of changes to retain its user base.
 These included policy shifts and feature enhancements aimed at improving user engagement and satisfaction.
-The competition between Threads and X highlights the evolving landscape of social media platforms, with users and brands exploring multiple avenues to connect and communicate.

 After Threads reached about 105 million users on July 11, 2023, Meta stopped disclosing its numbers of users.
 Despite the initial growth in sign-ups, the number of daily active users on the platform fell by 70% by July 17, down from its peak on July 7.
 On August 3, 2023, CNN wrote that Threads was facing challenges in retaining users and was considering the addition of "retention-driving hooks".
 By mid-August, the daily number of users on Threads had fallen by over 80%.
 The number of daily Android users had also fallen by 79% from 49.3 million to 10.3 million.
 Meta CEO Mark Zuckerberg claimed in August 2023 that the decrease in users was 'normal', and said he anticipated retention to improve as new features were added to the platform.
 Threads initially attracted users migrating from Twitter, but retaining those early enthusiasts may be questionable.
 Although some initial migration barriers might be short-lived, the enduring appeal of established platforms like Twitter poses a significant challenge.

 In November 2023, Similarweb estimated that Threads received 49.4 million desktop visits globally for the month, roughly 100 times less than X's 5.9 billion visits.
-Compared to October 2023, global desktop traffic and Android mobile app usage for X were down 4% and 2%, respectively.
+Compared to October 2023, global desktop traffic and Android mobile app usage for Twitter were down 4% and 2%, respectively.
 Threads' global desktop traffic held flat, but its Android mobile app usage was up 12.8% for the month.
 In the United States, X's mobile apps had more than eleven times the monthly active users in November 2023 compared to Threads.
 On July 3, 2024, Zuckerberg stated that Threads had over 175 million monthly active users.
 On August 1, 2024, Instagram head Adam Mosseri stated that Threads had crossed the milestone of 200 million users.
 On November 3, 2024, Mosseri announced that Threads had surpassed 275 million users during the previous day.

+As of January 2026, Threads has pulled ahead of Twitter in active user count, with sources estimating 143 million daily active users.